Gender role: Communication and gender cultures

 According to author Julia Wood, there are distinct communication 'cultures' for women and men in the US.
 She believes that in addition to female and male communication cultures, there are also specific communication cultures for African Americans, older people, Native Americans, gay men, lesbians, and people with disabilities.
-According to Wood, it is generally thought that biological sex is behind the distinct ways of communicating, but in her opinion the root of these differences is gender.
+According to Wood, it is generally thought that biological sex is behind the distinct ways of communicating, but in her opinion, the root of these differences is gender.

-Maltz and Broker's research suggested that the games children play may contribute to socializing children into masculine and feminine gender roles: for example, girls being encouraged to play "house" may promote stereotypically feminine traits, and may promote interpersonal relationships as playing house does not necessarily have fixed rules or objectives; boys tended to play more competitive and adversarial team sports with structured, predetermined goals and a range of confined strategies.
+Maltz and Borker's research suggested that the games children play may contribute to socializing children into masculine and feminine gender roles: for example, girls being encouraged to play "house" may promote stereotypically feminine traits, and may promote interpersonal relationships, as playing house does not necessarily have fixed rules or objectives; boys tend to play more competitive and adversarial team sports with structured, predetermined goals and a range of confined strategies.

 In religion

 Different religious and cultural groups within one country may have different norms that they attempt to "police" within their own groups, including gender norms.